 It is recommended that multiple biochemical tests be utilized to verify colony identification.
 The above list of biochemical tests is not exhaustive.
+Applicants may refer to EPA methods for appropriate verification tests.
 The choice of which biochemical tests to use is based on type of organism (i.e., gram stain results) being identified/verified.
 Biochemical tests used for verification should be discussed in the study plan (Section 4.0).
 It may be appropriate to perform a gram stain prior to biochemical identification.
 A description of the biochemical tests listed above, as well as additional tests is provided in Standard Methods for the Examination of Water and Wastewater, Method 9225.